devendraap/mongodb-kubernetes-operator/docs/deploy-configure.md

    kubectl apply -f <example>.yaml --namespace <my-namespace>
    ```

-   **NOTE**: When you scale down a MongoDBCommunity resource, the Community Operator
+   **NOTE**: When you scale down a ADMongoDBCommunity resource, the Community Operator
    might take several minutes to remove the StatefulSet replicas for the
    members that you remove from the replica set.

 ## Add Arbiters to a Replica Set

 To add [arbiters](https://www.mongodb.com/docs/manual/core/replica-set-arbiter/) to
-your replica set, add the `spec.arbiters` field to your MongoDBCommunity
+your replica set, add the `spec.arbiters` field to your ADMongoDBCommunity
 resource definition.
 This attribute configures the absolute amount of arbiters
 in this Replica Set, this is, the amount of `mongod` instances will be
 `spec.members` + `spec.arbiters`.